sarar0/CV/README.md

 Why coding?
 I believe this is a discipline that requires a methodical, analytical way of thinking - and patience too - and that can be very rewarding when you are able to create something from start to finish and take full ownership of projects.

 ## Skills
+TO BE INSERTED: analytical, adaptability, working across teams, seeing dependabilities.

 #### This Skill